armory/documentation/_spinnaker/policy_engine.md

 Armory recommends the following versions for the Policy Engine:
 * OPA versions 0.12.x or 0.13.x
-* Halyard 1.7.2 or later
 * Spinnaker 2.16.0 or later
+* If using Halyard, version 1.7.2 or later

 ## Before You Start
 Keep the following guidelines in mind when using the Policy Engine: